genesis-community/scheduler-genesis-kit/README.md

 secret/$env/vault/db:sslmode
 secret/$env/vault/db:database
 ```

+Note that when you do a `new` environment you will be prompted for these and
+they will get stored in vault directly so you do not need to set them separately.

+If you are using another system to generate them and stick into vault
+(ex: terraform) then it will be directly consumed.

 You can do this using `safe` in a single command like so:
 ```sh
 safe set secret/dev/ocf-scheduler/db \